Welcome to a weekly series where I break down and compare some of the most popular exchange-traded funds (ETFs) available to Canadian investors!

 VGRO has an MER of 0.24% compared to XGRO at 0.20%.
 The difference is miniscule (a difference of $4 on a $10,000 portfolio), but if we had to pick a winner, it would be XGRO.

 The size of an ETF is very important.
 Funds with small assets under management (AUM) may have poor liquidity, low trading volume, high bid-ask spreads, and more risk of being delisted due to lack of interest.

-XBB currently has AUM of $4.51 billion, whereas ZAG has AUM of $6.40 billion.
-Both are more than sufficient for a buy-and-hold investor, but ZAG is more popular at this time.
+VGRO currently has AUM of $3.44 billion, whereas XGRO has AUM of $1.37 billion.
+Although both are sufficient for a buy-and-hold investor, VGRO is clearly the more popular one.

 A cautionary statement before we dive in: past performance is no guarantee of future results, which can and will vary.
 The portfolio returns presented below are hypothetical and backtested.
 The returns do not reflect trading costs, transaction fees, or taxes, which can cause drag.

 Here are the trailing returns from 2019 to present:

 Here are the annual returns from 2019 to present: